Work with CIIS as a Peer Advisor

 6. Assist in developing programs for returning students.

 7. Serve as a student representative on the CIIS Committee.

 8. Work with the I-House coordinators to collaborate on events and projects

-9. Assist with planning International Education Week (fall) and International Languages Week (spring)
+9. Assist with planning International Education Week (fall) and World Languages Week (spring)